Orbifolds of topological quantum field theories: Reminder on closed TQFTs

 \section{Reminder on closed TQFTs}

 A quantum field theory can be thought of as a structure-preserving map from spacetime to the algebraic description of physical processes therein.
-By discarding most of the geometry while retaining all of the topology of spacetime, one can define an \textsl{$n$-dimensional closed topological quantum field theory (TQFT) for topological structure~$X$ and with values in~$\mathcal C$} to be a symmetric monoidal functor \be \zz \colon \Bord_{n,n-1}^X \lra \mathcal C \, . \ee The codomain~$\mathcal C$ is often taken to be the category of (super) vector spaces, while the domain of~$\zz$ has $(n-1)$-dimensional closed $X$-manifolds as objects and (equivalence classes of) $n$-dimensional $X$-bordisms as morphisms.
-The composition of bordisms $M\colon E\lra E'$ and $N\colon E' \lra E''$ is the glueing $N \sqcup_{E'} M$, the monoidal structure on $\Bord_{n,n-1}^X$ is given by disjoint union, and the symmetric braiding $E\sqcup E' \lra E'\sqcup E$ is the mapping cylinder over the swap map.
+By discarding most of the geometry while retaining all of the topology of spacetime, one can define an \textsl{$n$-dimensional closed topological quantum field theory (TQFT) for topological structure~$X$ and with values in~$\mathcal C$} to be a symmetric monoidal functor \be \zz \colon \Bord_{n,n-1}^X \lra \mathcal C \, . \ee The codomain~$\mathcal C$ is often taken to be the category of (super) vector spaces, while the domain of~$\zz$ has smooth $(n-1)$-dimensional closed $X$-manifolds as objects and (equivalence classes of) smooth $n$-dimensional $X$-bordisms as morphisms.
+The composition of bordisms $M\colon E\lra E'$ and $N\colon E' \lra E''$ is the glueing $N \sqcup_{E'} M$, the monoidal structure on $\Bord_{n,n-1}^X$ is given by the disjoint union, and the symmetric braiding is obtained from its universal property.
 We refer to \cite{AtiyahTQFT, Kockbook, TVireBook} for details, and illustrate the structure of the bordism category with an example for $n=2$: \be \tikzzbox{

 } \circ \tikzzbox{

 } = \; \tikzzbox{